 Group says there are thousands of untested "rape kits" in Wisconsin

-The Joyful Heart Foundation is a national group aimed at ending sexual assault and domestic violence .Friday it announced it uncovered a backlog of rape kits that sit untested around the country.
+MADISON -- The Joyful Heart Foundation is a national group aimed at ending sexual assault and domestic violence.

 \"The New York-based Joyful Heart Foundation issued a misleading media release today implying that the Milwaukee Police Department is failing to send \"rape kits\" for analysis, causing cases to go unsolved.
 While the media release does accurately indicate how many kits have been collected by MPD and not sent for analysis, it fails to offer any context regarding the reasoning for not sending all collected kits to crime lab nor does the release provide context on the number of years the untested kits cover.

 No backlog of untested \"rape kits\" exists in the Milwaukee Police Department and in fact, the use of the term \"rape kit\" is in itself misleading.
 The evidence collection hospital kits are not exclusively used for the collection of evidence related to \"rape.\" The kits are used for all levels of sexual assault where the collection of evidence is of value.
 Evidence collection hospital kits where consent is given by the victim and where the testing is needed for suspect identification or prosecution have been sent to the Wisconsin Crime Lab.
 The 2,655 kits the Joyful Heart Foundation refers to as a backlog have not been sent for analysis because the victim has requested that the kit not be tested, because sexual contact between the victim and the suspect is not in dispute and the evidence is not needed for successful prosecution, or because the investigation revealed that the allegation is unfounded.
 The Milwaukee Police Department works closely with the Milwaukee County District Attorney's Office to determine when kits should be sent to the crime lab to aid their prosecution.